 - Scooter: $1,000 up front = 3 months of car payments, or one-twelve the price of the car.

-After 3 months of ownership, you’d be paying $413 to own the car, and $10/month to own the scooter.
+After 3 months of ownership, you’d be paying $493/month to operate the car, and $20/month to operate the scooter.
 Add in maintenance costs, car washes, and more, and you can see that I’m being very generous on the cost of owning the car.